andreykuzmenko/apps/idea-chat-terms-of-service.md

 # Terms of Service
 ## General
-Please read these Terms and Conditions (“Terms“, “Terms and Conditions“) carefully before using the mobile app (the “Service“) created by Andrey Kuzmenko (“IdeaChat”, “us“, “we“, or “our“).
+Please read these Terms and Conditions (“Terms“, “Terms and Conditions“) carefully before using the mobile app (the “Service“) created by Andrii Kuzmenko (“IdeaChat”, “us“, “we“, or “our“).
 Your access to and use of the Service is conditioned on your acceptance of and compliance with these Terms.
 These Terms apply to all visitors, users and others who access or use the Service.